Why You Need an Accessible Website

 Or hit Shift “H” to go to a prior heading.

-They also explained how screen readers do the same work as the asynchronous code fixes of services like Userway.
+They also explained how screen readers do the same work as the asynchronous code fixes of services like Userway and AccessiBe.

 It was then that I realized that we need to be careful when fixing accessibility issues.
 We must be sure that our fixes don’t impact the screen readers that blind and low vision people depend upon to navigate the web.